Security-Onion-Solutions/securityonion-docs/adding-accounts.rst

         We recommend creating OS usernames in lower case for consistency.

-For more information adding OS user accounts, please see the adduser manual by typing ``man adduser``.
+For more information about adding OS user accounts, please see the adduser manual by typing ``man adduser``.

 SOC
 ---